abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > “Bhikkhus, there are these five courses of speech that others use when
 > they address you: their speech may be timely or untimely, true or
 > untrue, gentle or harsh, connected with good or with harm, spoken with
-> a mind of loving-kindness or with inner hate...
+> a mind of loving-kindness or with inner hate ...
 Herein, bhikkhus,
 > \[regardless of how someone speaks\] you should train thus: ‘Our minds
 > will remain unaffected, and we shall utter no evil words; we shall
 > abide compassionate for their welfare, with a mind of loving-kindness,